GET INVOLVED

-A Court Appointed Special Advocate (CASA) is an everyday citizen, specially trained by CASA of McHenry County.
-We advocate in Juvenile Abuse Court for the best interests and safety of children who are victims of abuse and neglect.
-CASA volunteers are appointed by the Juvenile Court Judge to children 21 years and younger to be the eyes and ears of the judge and the voice of the child.
+A Court Appointed Special Advocate (CASA) is an everyday citizen, specially trained by CASA of McHenry County, to advocate for the best interests of children in foster care.
+We advocate in Juvenile Abuse Court for the best interests and safety of children who have experienced abuse or negelct.
+These amazing volunteers are appointed by the Juvenile Court Judge to children aged birth – 21 years to act as the eyes and ears of the judge and the voice of the child.

-They develop a relationship with the child, gather information, and facilitate partnerships between key people in the child's life.
-The Advocate speaks for the child in court through a court report to ensure the child's needs are met.
+An Advocate develops a relationship with the child, gathers information, and facilitates partnerships between key people in the child’s life.
+These volunteers speak for the child through a court report to ensure the child’s needs are met.
 The ultimate goal of a CASA is to help ensure every child has a safe, loving, forever home through reunification or adoption.

-Following an application and interview process, prospective volunteers complete 40 hours of training in order to move forward as an Advocate.
+Following an application and interview process that includes passing a background check, prospective volunteers complete 40 hours of training to prepare for this vital role in the life of a child!
 After training, volunteers are officially sworn into the program and are ready to take a case.

-After swear in, the CASA staff works with the new volunteers to match them with a child that will be a good fit.
-The Advocate then makes connections with the child and other key people in the child's life, including family members, foster families, caseworkers, and attorneys.
+The CASA staff works with the new volunteer to match them with a child that will be a good fit.
+The Advocate then makes connections with the child and other key people in the child’s life, including family members, foster families, caseworkers, and attorneys.

 The volunteer visits the child twice a month and dedicates an average of 10 – 12 hours per month to the case.
 This includes attending court hearings, writing reports, and checking in with key people on the case.